When your organization’s network is behaving strangely, how do you know what’s going on inside it?

 ntopng’s web-based user interface rolls up data into network traffic (eg, top talkers), flows, hosts, devices, and interfaces.
 The flow display shows application protocols (eg Facebook, YouTube), and can list latencies and TCP statistics (eg packet loss).
 You can set alerts based on many criteria.

 nProbe can be test-driven for free but is limited to 25000 exported flows.
 You can get the less-restricted versions of ntopng and nProbe by buying licenses.
 Educational and nonprofit organizations can qualify for free licenses.

 5. Plixer Scrutinizer

-Plixer Scrutinizer(R) is a sophisticated flow-oriented traffic analysis system with particular focus on security forensics (it’s called the “Scrutinizer Incident Response System”).
+Plixer Scrutinizer(R) is a sophisticated flow-oriented network traffic analysis system with particular focus on security forensics (it’s called the “Scrutinizer Incident Response System”).
 It supports both NetFlow and sFlow.

 Scrutinizer can be installed as a dedicated physical appliance, as a virtual machine running on a server, or as a SaaS solution running in the cloud (public or hybrid).
 It’s a sophisticated system, so even the free trial on a virtual machine demands considerable resources (eg, a dedicated 16GB of RAM).